 It is important to remember that chronic neck or back pain symptoms may prompt your physician to suggest surgery, though surgery should not be considered unless you have tried a more conservative course of treatment.
 First, you may want to explore the possibility of trying anti-inflammatory medication, mild chiropractic work, gentle stretching of the neck and upper back region or steroid injections.
 If your symptoms persist and progress into chronic back pain, you might consider surgery.
 However, many traditional back pain surgery options involve long recovery periods and a risk of infection.

 There are alternatives to traditional open back surgery, however.
 Laser Spine Institute has used minimally invasive procedures to help tens of thousands of people around the world find meaningful relief from back pain.
 Contact us for more information about our minimally invasive, outpatient procedures that can address the source of your pain and have shorter recovery periods than traditional open back surgery.
-The experts at Laser Spine Institute are ready to talk to you about your chronic upper back pain.
-We’ll also be happy to review your MRI or CT scan, completely free of charge.
+We are ready to talk to you about your chronic upper back pain.